Please read first:

 Final Tip: If you liked one of our recommended hotels, make sure to book your stay through Booking.com as soon as possible.
 We have chosen the best hotels in Athens and that means that most of them are very popular with travelers and that their availability can change overnight.

-If you like to check some more budget-friendly hotels to stay in Athens, don’t miss to read the article below.
+If you like to check out some more budget-friendly hotels to stay in Athens, just read the article below.

 Remember that Athens By Locals is here to guide you with planning the perfect trip to Athens and help you every step along the way.
 If you didn’t found what you’re looking for, or need any recommendations about your trip to Athens, feel free to contact us and we will do our best to help you.
 Please be as more detailed as possible regarding your subject so as to help you better.

 If you like what you read please scroll down at the end of this page and subscribe to Athens By Locals so next time to receive more articles like this straight forward to your email.
 Join us on Facebook for comments, photos, and other fun stuff.
 If you enjoy this article please share it with your friends on Facebook.